Cradle Coast, Launceston, Hong Kong Universal Ed, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Apply concepts to financial decisions that incorporate risk and return.
+- Apply concepts and analytical tools of finance to make decisions that incorporate risk and return

-- Communicate professionally, in written form, financial information in a variety of business situations.
+- Use professional written communication to convey financial information in a variety of business situations

 Please note: international students should refer to this page to get an indicative course cost.

-2 hour lecture and 1 hour tutorial weekly.
+1 x 2 hour lecture, 1 x 1 hour tutorial per week.

 |Timetable||View the lecture timetable | View the full unit timetable|